Biden vows action on migrants as he defends border policy

 Biden said the administration was opening up bed space at Fort Bliss, Texas, and was taking steps to more quickly to establish the identity of relatives in the U.S. so the minors can be moved out of government custody.

 More than 100,000 migrants were stopped crossing the border in February, the most recent statistics publicly available.
 Most were single adults and were quickly turned back.
 Most families are being turned away as well, though Mexico has been refusing to accept some in shelters during the pandemic.
-Biden says it is working with the Mexican government to take more of them.
+Biden says it is working with the Mexican government to take more of them and to shore up its own border.

+Wolf, however, is skeptical that any efforts by the Mexican government will make much of a difference.
+“The dynamics aren’t going to change unless the policies change,” he said.